Video Impact Case Study: Tanya Blake on Purple Moon Drama’s Essentially Black

-The Collaborative Commissions was part of our Foundations Programme, our four-year partnership with the City of London Corporation.
+Purple Moon’s Essentially Black was supported through Collaborative Commissions, part of our Foundations Programme, a four-year partnership with the City of London Corporation.

 Photo & video: Chris Baker